Apocalyptic and post-apocalyptic fiction: Ancient predecessors

-In the Hindu Dharmasastra an apocalyptic deluge plays a prominent part.
+In the Hindu Dharmasastra, an apocalyptic deluge plays a prominent part.
 According to the Matsya Purana, the Matsya avatar of Lord Vishnu, informed the King Manu of an all-destructive deluge which would be coming very soon.
 The King was advised to build a huge boat (ark) which housed his family, nine types of seeds, pairs of all animals and the Saptarishis to repopulate Earth, after the deluge would end and the oceans and seas would recede.
 At the time of the deluge, Vishnu appeared as a horned fish and Shesha appeared as a rope, with which Vaivasvata Manu fastened the boat to the horn of the fish.
 Variants of this story also appear in Buddhist and Jain scriptures.

-The 1st centuries AD saw the recording of the Book of Revelation (from which the word apocalypse originated, meaning "revelation of secrets"), which is filled with prophecies of destruction, as well as luminous visions.
+The 1st centuries CE saw the recording of the Book of Revelation (from which the word apocalypse originated, meaning "revelation" in ancient Greek), which is filled with prophecies of destruction, as well as luminous visions.
 In the first chapter of Revelation, the writer St. John the Divine explains his divine errand: "Write the things which thou hast seen, the things which are, and the things which shall be hereafter" (Rev. 1:19).
 He takes it as his mission to convey—to reveal—to God's kingdom His promise that justice will prevail and that the suffering will be vindicated (Leigh).
 The apocalyptist provides a beatific vision of Judgement Day, revealing God's promise for redemption from suffering and strife.
 Revelation describes a new Heaven and a new Earth, and its intended Christian audience is often enchanted and inspired, rather than terrified by visions of Judgment Day.
 These Christians believed themselves chosen for God's salvation, and so such apocalyptic sensibilities inspired optimism and nostalgia for the end times.

 The Norse poem Völuspá from the Poetic Edda details the creation, coming doom, and rebirth of the world.
-The world’s destruction includes fire and flood consuming the earth while mythic beasts do battle with the Aesir gods, during which they all perish in an event called Ragnarök.
+The world's destruction includes fire and flood consuming the earth while mythic beasts do battle with the Aesir gods, during which they all perish in an event called Ragnarök.
 After the destruction, a pair of humans, a man and woman, find the world renewed and the god Baldr resurrected.